Many of us crucify ourselves between two thieves – regret for the past and

 The ability to accept and forgive yourself, combined with compassion for the pain you are experiencing are pivotal cornerstones for transcending a crisis in confidence, and regaining faith in yourself.
 If you grew up in an environment that was devaluing and/or unsupportive, you may be more vulnerable to losing confidence, and may need additional support to build your strength.

 Need Help Rebuilding Your Confidence?
-Contact Glynis to Request a Counselling Appointment
+Contact Glynis to Request a Counseling Appointment

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, Certified Addictions Counsellor is a Psychotherapist specializing in Chronic Anxiety, Complex Grief, Trauma, Family Scapegoating, Couples Counselling and Love Addiction.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, Certified Addictions Counselor is a Psychotherapist specializing in Chronic Anxiety, Complex Grief, Trauma, Family Scapegoating, Couples Counseling and Love Addiction.

 Join My Email List & Download Your Free EBook:

 Stop the Struggle: 5 Steps to Breaking Free from Chronic Emotional Pain & The Dreaded Inner Critic

 Your email address will never be shared and you can unsubscribe at any time.